alan755/REST-app/README.md

 # REST-app
-Created while learning concepts of RESTApi and MongoDB
+A CRUD app created while learning concepts of REST-Api and MongoDB.